 The Sense Energy Monitor takes a different approach.
 They don’t rely on comprehensive measurement of every available circuit in the home.
 Rather, Sense seeks only to measure current from the mains.
 Consequently, Sense comes with mere two CT clamps.
 Further, they utilize home Wi-Fi and therefore do not require an Ethernet connection to a home’s router.
 Relying upon data only from two CT clamps, Sense has developed artificial intelligence (AI) to “disaggregate” individual devices used in the home.
 These individual devices produce “signatures” based upon their electrical patterns.
 However, customer reviews show that AI device recognition still remain somewhat elusive.
 And many users report significant noise in identifying appliances.

 Sense generally offers an elegant solution and a strong app experience as well.
-However, the price point is also relatively high and one should be aware of ongoing difficulties in identifying devices.
+However, the price point proves relatively high and one should be aware of ongoing difficulties in identifying devices.
 The problem is that similar devices produce highly similar signals — and the noise of overall energy use in a home can lead to AI confusion.
 For example, even after six months of continuous use, we still received confusing alerts for finding “New Motor 4.”
 Still, we (and many others) admire the work by Sense.

 The Neurio Energy Monitor has adopted a strategy very similar to that of Sense.
 But they have done so at a slightly lower price point.
 In other words, they use two CT clamps and software to disaggregate individual devices.
 As a possible advantage over Sense, Neurio’s transmitter is slightly smaller and therefore can fit into tighter panels.
 However, Neurio can only resolve devices using greater than 400 watts of power.
 In contrast, Sense has the ability to resolve loads as small as five watts (though one should be aware of the experience issues noted above).